developersuresh/opencart-ionic-mobile-app/README.md

 3. App Set up
 4. Free Support for bug and error fixing
 5. Life time free updates

+# Where can I buy Opencart App?

+A small, yet a strong team of formidable Mobile App developers have brought a remarkable Mobile App solution, an open source Opencart based custom Mobile App solution into the Mobile market.
+You can buy this easy, yet powerful solution at www.opencart-app.com.

 # Installation Guide